kbarrus27/on-that-note-app/README.md

 - The treble clef icon in the app's logo is musical score (c) by OpenMoji. musical score is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
 - The splash screen code and design are based on a tutorial by Krishna Raghavendran, accessible [here](https://www.youtube.com/watch?v=7zJPKgvlV40).
+- The piano portion was inspired by the MyPiano tutorial by MIT App Inventor.
 - All other components were either in the public domain (colorful notes, egg shaker, hand, and running and walking icons) or created by me (PECS-style buttons).
 - A HUGE thank you to Jeongyeon Hwang, my siblings, and everyone who helped design and test the app along the way!